Mastering the Art of Newborn Animal Care on Small Farms

 Time to read 5 min

-About two weeks before the due date, move your animal to the birthing pen and do not move her again.
+About two weeks before the due date, move your animal to the birthing pen setup and do not move her again.
 This will allow the expectant mother time to adjust to life apart from the herd, and enough time to become acquainted with her new surroundings.

 A clean and dry pen is always the way to go.
 Make sure to have a healthy supply of bedding available.
 You will want plenty of warm bedding, especially after delivery.
 Straw or hay is preferable to sawdust which can be an eye, nose, and umbilical irritant.